Wondering about inside knee pain after running? You might be experiencing patellofemoral pain syndrome. Read more about symptoms & treatments here.

 - Elevate It.
 Take some pressure off by elevating your leg with a pillow when sitting or lying down.

 - Stretch and Strengthen.
-Strengthen the muscles and ligaments supporting your knee such as the quadriceps.
+Strengthen the muscles and ligaments supporting your knee, such as the quadriceps.
 Consult your doctor for physical therapy if you are considering this option.

 - Arch Supports or Orthotics.
 These will help correct your foot positioning, which could very well cause knee pain.